-Remember, there are going to be different FHA mortgage requirements outlined for every buyer depending on his or her circumstances.
+Remember, there are going to be different FHA loan requirements outlined for every buyer depending on his or her circumstances.
 There are no special considerations and you’ll be denied outright if you don’t legally reside in the United States, have a valid Social Security Number, or if you’re under the legal age to sign a mortgage in your state.

 A rough guideline says your mortgage payment cannot be more than 35% of your total income before taxes.
-Additionally, buyers securing an FHA loan are responsible for paying both an upfront insurance premium and monthly mortgage insurance on the property until it has at least 20% equity (or 20% of the overall value paid off).
+Additionally, buyers securing an FHA loan approval are responsible for paying both an upfront insurance premium and monthly mortgage insurance on the property until it has at least 20% equity (or 20% of the overall value paid off).

 Benefits of FHA Loans